 White Park - Voluntary Remediation Program

-This page serves as a hub for information related to the city's application for White Park to be entered into the West Virginia Department of Environmental Protection Voluntary Remediation Program.
-Below you will find useful information on the history of White Park and the city's plans for investing in the future of the park.
+This page serves as a hub for information related to the City of Morgantown's brownfield planning and remediation efforts for White Park.
+Below you will find useful information on the history of White Park and the City's plans for investing in the future of the park.

 White Park History